Minneapolis measure to replace police department will leave voters disappointed, expert says

 The measure was put on the ballot after Yes 4 Minneapolis, a coalition of businesses and organizations, gathered 22,000 signatures to do so.

 The city became the epicenter of the police reform movement following the death of George Floyd, who died last year during an encounter with Minneapolis police officers.
-The event unleashed a racial and reckoning on police tactics and social injustice.
+Floyd's death unleashed a racial reckoning on police tactics and social injustice.

-Supporters of the measure have said it will not defund or abolish the police department but rather not have police officers respond to every call for service in cases where mental health counselors and other professionals are needed instead, citing police shootings that have stemmed from mental health-related calls.
+Supporters of the measure have said it will not defund or abolish the police department.
+Instead, police officers won't respond to every call for service in cases where mental health counselors and other professionals are needed instead, citing police shootings that have stemmed from mental health-related calls.

 The question was put on the ballot because thousands of residents recognize the Minneapolis Police Department has a "fundamental flaw and cultural problem that made the city of Minneapolis the epicenter of a global reckoning on race, " Yes 4 Minneapolis spokesman Javier Morillo told Fox News.

-"What people tend to say, and especially voters of color, is: "What I want is something very simple.
-I want to be able to call for help when I need it and I want to be able to not fear that help when it arrives,'" he said.
+"What people tend to say, and especially voters of color, is, 'What I want is something very simple.
+I want to be able to call for help when I need it, and I want to be able to not fear that help when it arrives,'" Morillo said.
 He said the group's vision is "public safety that prioritizes a public health lens so that we ensure that professionals who are trained in their fields are responding to calls that are relevant to those fields."

-Smith said police departments already have social workers that respond to calls.
-She noted that the Minneapolis Police Department is one of the most progressive in the sense they have always had some of the best training and equipment.
+Smith said police departments already have social workers who respond to calls.
+She noted that the Minneapolis Police Department is one of the most progressive in that it has always had some of the best training and equipment.

 In addition, changing public safety agencies will cost the city millions, she said.

 "To restructure a public safety organization, it will take years," she said.
 "The city is still going to have to deal with the promises they made to these police officers as far as pension and insurance.
-Now you're going to have spend alot of money on [new] training.
-Just think about how much it's going to cost to change the name of everything on patches, cars, business cards, doorways."
+Now you're going to have to spend a lot of money on [new] training.
+Just think about how much it's going to cost to change the name of everything on patches, cars, business cards, doorways.

-"This is going to be a very expensive venture," she added.
+"This is going to be a very expensive venture."

 Fox News has reached out to the MPD.